 Collective Learning is Always Better Than Individual Learning

-If you don’t find a company like this then you might consider a beginners piano course which will start from the very basics and gradually takes you to the next level to make you more mature.
+If you don’t find a company like this then you might consider a beginner’s piano course like Pianoforall or Flowkey that will start from the very basics and gradually takes you to the next level to make you more mature.
 You can also follow programs like these as there are some very good courses available these days.